Web5design/protobots/README.md

+## About
+What is protobots, you ask?
+Why would you use it?

 ## Installation
 After downloading Protobots, you need to make sure you have the appropriate Ruby gems.
 To do this, we use bundler.